tastyworks vs Saxo Markets, Who's The Best?

 The minimum deposit for Saxo Markets is $6500.

 Depending on your circumstances, a lower minimum deposit can be beneficial.
-If you are experienced with forex trading but are looking for a change then both tastyworks and Saxo Markets are a good option.
+If you are experienced with forex trading but are looking for a change then both tastyworks and Saxo Markets are a good choice.

 tastyworks vs Saxo Markets - Regulation And Licencing In More Detail